DUB file format description

 .dub - Tuningwrench Compressed Audio

-- Tuningwrench Compressed Audio related extensions:
+Tuningwrench Compressed Audio related extensions:

 Can't open a .dub file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .dub file extension is often given incorrectly!
+The .dub file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-- ISIS 2 Cube
+- cub ISIS 2 Cube

-- VobSub Subtitle
+- sub VobSub Subtitle

-- General Database File
+- db General Database File

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .dub page useful, please feel free to link to this page.